yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/Before the HOL - Enterprise-class networking.md

     ![This represents the properly filled out fields when creating AppSubnet of the second Virtual Network.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image33.png "Subnets blade")

-8. When the subnet has completed it's configuration your subnet deployment will look like the following screenshot.
+8. When the subnet has completed its configuration your subnet deployment will look like the following screenshot.

      ![This represents the properly filled out fields when creating AppSubnet of the second Virtual Network.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image158.png "Subnets blade")